stefan-hoeck/idris2-tutorial/src/Tutorial/Relations.md

 It can take some time and experience to understand what's going on here.
-At least in my case, it took many sessions programming in Idris, before I figured out what dependent pairs are about: They pair a *value* of some type with a a value of another type, which was calculated from the first value.
+At least in my case, it took many sessions programming in Idris, before I figured out what dependent pairs are about: They pair a *value* of some type with a second value of a type calculated from the first value.
 For instance, a natural number `n` (the value) paired with a vector of length `n` (the second value, who's type *depends* on the first value).
 This is such a fundamental concept of programming with dependent types, that a general dependent pair type is provided by the *Prelude*.
 Here is its implementation (primed for disambiguation):